-- The Maintenance building includes: five stabling roads, train lift, loading area, three overhead cranes. - The scheduled and unscheduled maintenance of trains will be carried out on the service roads and lifting road in the Maintenance Building service roads and lifting road in the Maintenance Building. - o Should heavy maintenance be proposed in the Maintenance building in the future, provision has been made for noisier works to be contained within bays along the northern side of the Maintenance building which can be readily upgraded through construction of internal partition walls, including additions to the external building envelope (internal skin), secondary roof and doors if required.
-Modification of the intake louvres may be required to accommodate the changes. - Heavy cleaning for each set will occur on an approximate monthly basis on the heavy cleaning road inside the Maintenance building. - Cleaning is proposed to take place between 10:00 to 14:00 and 19:00 to 23:00 with an average of 1.32 jobs per day. - o Lighting and air-conditioning units may be turned on for the cleaning team. - The Maintenance building will accept deliveries to the loading dock between 7:00am and 10:00pm only. - o Delivery truck movements are not proposed to occur between 10:00pm and 7:00am. - The Maintenance building will be ventilated using assisted natural ventilation.
+- The Maintenance building includes: five stabling roads, train lift, loading area, three overhead cranes. - The scheduled and unscheduled maintenance of trains will be carried out on the service roads and lifting road in the Maintenance Building service roads and lifting road in the Maintenance Building. - Should heavy maintenance be proposed in the Maintenance building in the future, provision has been made for noisier works to be contained within bays along the northern side of the Maintenance building which can be readily upgraded through construction of internal partition walls, including additions to the external building envelope (internal skin), secondary roof and doors if

+- required.
+Modification of the intake louvres may be required to accommodate the changes. - Heavy cleaning for each set will occur on an approximate monthly basis on the heavy cleaning road inside the Maintenance building. - Cleaning is proposed to take place between 10:00 to 14:00 and 19:00 to 23:00 with an average of 1.32 jobs per day. - Lighting and air-conditioning units may be turned on for the cleaning team. - The Maintenance building will accept deliveries to the loading dock between 7:00am and 10:00pm only. - Delivery truck movements are not proposed to occur between 10:00pm and 7:00am. - o The Maintenance building will be ventilated using assisted natural ventilation.
 A combination of smoke and ventilation fans on the roof, along with louvred ventilation openings along the sides of the building will assist in moving air through the building.

-- These features have been incorporated into the noise model and form part of the acoustic design. - Heating and cooling to specific work areas will also be provided with the associated external mechanical equipment located on the rooftop of the Maintenance building.
-The locations have been positioned so as they are away from building edges and acoustically shielded as far as practical by the sawtooth roof form.
+These features have been incorporated into the noise model and form part of the acoustic design. - Heating and cooling to specific work areas will also be provided with the associated external mechanical equipment located on the rooftop of the Maintenance building.
+The locations have been positioned so as they are away from building edges and acoustically shielded as far as practical by the sawtooth roof form. - Administration building: - The Administration building will operate 24 hours per day, 7 days per week. - The only environmental noise sources associated with this building are mechanical plant and noise generated by car parking activities on site (mainly during shift changes). - Car park: - Peak vehicle movements have been assessed as 30 one way trips (in or out) for a given 15-minute period.
+Table 4-1: SMTF Employment type mode share and parking provision estimates - Train Wash Plant: - o The single direction Train Wash Plant will be used from 07:00 to 15:00 and from 19:00 to 22:00, 7 days per week to meet Ultimate design operational requirements. - Potential future 24-hour operation of the Train Wash under Augmentation of the SMTF, will not significantly influence future noise emission from the site during the night time period. - The washing speed is set at 5 to 8km/h, and the entire washing cycle including car body washing, cab front washing and shunting is completed within 9 minutes. - · Under Floor Wheel Lathe: - A double headed underfloor wheel lathe is to be installed within the Wheel Lathe building.